Flynn judge appoints lawyer who has openly criticized Trump administration's 'political influence' in the case

 Not signed up yet for Fox News First?
 Click here to find out what you're missing.

 Fox News First is compiled by Fox News' Bryan Robinson.
 Thank you for making us your first choice in the morning!
-These hard times will pass - we will get through this coronavirus crisis together.
+Remember: Hard times don't last forever - we will get through this coronavirus crisis together.
 Stay safe, stay healthy, and we'll see you in your inbox first thing Friday morning.